RickyYL/Ray-Tracer-in-Java/README.md

 ## Current Process

 * Sep 28, 2016: Working on `Sampler` classes.
 Correlation with `World` and `ViewPlane` needs to be fixed.
+* Oct 1, 2016: Beginning to write rendering methods with materials, lights, and BRDFs.
+* Oct 1, 2016: Writing unit tests for all classes.

 ## Style List